The people behind the pride

 Yet, for some people, the journey to pride is a long one.
 The road can be fraught with personal insecurities and mixed messages from others.
 Here, we meet five people who proudly share their stories about growing up and identifying as a member of the LGBTQI+ community.

-Growing up in the ’80s, Justin knew from an early age that he was attracted to guys.
+From an early age, Justin knew that he was attracted to guys.
 “I knew I wasn’t like the other boys.
-Any time I would do anything that wasn’t considered masculine, it would be met with ‘That’s not how a little boy is supposed to act’.”
+Any time I would do anything that wasn’t considered masculine, it would be met with ‘that’s not how a little boy is supposed to act’.”

 Justin eventually came out as a bisexual.
 Today, he feels very comfortable about being himself and talking to people about being gay.
 A regular attendee at Midsumma, he loves the vibe of everyone coming together to celebrate his lifestyle.